UK India Business Council

-The UK India Business Council (UKIBC) is a membership-based, non-profit organisation founded in 2007 to foster trade and business relations between the United Kingdom and India.
-The organisation works with businesses in both countries, as well as the UK and Indian governments, to promote and increase bilateral trade.
+The UK India Business Council (UKIBC) is a membership-based, non-profit organization founded in 2007 to foster trade and business relations between the United Kingdom and India.
+The organization works with businesses in both countries, as well as the UK and Indian governments, to promote and increase bilateral trade.
 The UK India Business Council supports UK businesses with the insights, networks, policy advocacy, services, and facilities needed to succeed in India.

-Working with the UK Government and other influential and connected partners, they ensure business interests are conveyed to India’s Union and State legislators.

-For those seeking practical advice, their team provides a range of sector-specific research, market entry and expansion services that help businesses understand – and take – the opportunities.

-Through a wide variety of events and member-only Sector Policy Groups, they enable businesspeople to meet each other, identify potential partners, suppliers and customers, and to learn from top business leaders and commentators, including those on the Advisory Council.